tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/fundamentals/subtract_datetime64.md

 ---
-slug: substract_datetime64
+slug: subtract-datetime64
-id: substract_datetime64
+id: subtract_datetime64
-title:
+title: Subtract two DateTime64 values
-description: Subtract two DateTime64 Values
+description: Working with datetimes in ClickHouse?
+Here's how to subtract values from two DateTime64 columns in a ClickHouse table without getting an error.
 tags:
   - beginner
   - getting-started